selianord/kzmode/README.md

 NB:We just decided to add bootstrap carousel to our main templates (only on the homepage ) the remaining pages will have a banner images.

-NB: Implementiing the Login Systems for Admin and Users....
+NB: Implementing the Login Systems for Admin and Users....
 User Function:
 Admin Function:
 State Admin and State User navbar
+Database